objcio/articles/2015-02-09-gpu-machine-vision.md

 While the previous edge detection techniques can extract some information about an image, the result is an image with visual clues about the locations of edges, not higher-level information about what is present in a scene.
 For that, we need algorithms that process the pixels within a scene and return more descriptive information about what is shown.

 A popular starting point for object detection and matching is feature detection.
 Features are points of interest in a scene, locations that can be used to uniquely identify structure or objects.
-Corners are commonly used as features, due to the information contained in the pattern of abrupt changes in lighting and / or color around a corner.
+Corners are commonly used as features, due to the information contained in the pattern of abrupt changes in lighting and/or color around a corner.

-One technique for detecting corners was proposed by Harris and Stephens in "A Combined Corner and Edge Detector"<sup>5</sup>.
+One technique for detecting corners was proposed by Harris and Stephens in "A Combined Corner and Edge Detector"[^5].
 This so-called Harris corner detector uses a multi-step process to identify corners within scenes.

 As with the other processes we've talked about, the image is first reduced to luminance.
 The X and Y gradients around a pixel are determined using a Sobel, Prewitt, or related kernel, but they aren't combined to yield a total edge magnitude.
 Instead, the X gradient strength is passed along in the red color component, the Y gradient strength in the green, and the product of the X and Y  gradient strengths in the blue component.